BerkeleyHCI/PolymorphicBlocks/getting-started.md

 **Re-run the design space search** to update the results with the new objective functions.

 As it runs, you can plot those points.
-**For the X Axis, select the footprint area, and for the Y Axis, select the current draw.**
+**For the X Axis, select the footprint area, and for the Y Axis, select the maximum (worst-case) current draw.**
 In this plot, better points are lower (less current draw, less power consumed) and to the left (smaller).
 Once all the points compile, this should be the final plot: